StPaulThorndale/hubot-rafiki/README.md

     ./fix-freshdesk.sh
     ```

-10. **Start** the hubot and tail the logs to ensure it is successful:
+10. **Start** the hubot and tail the logs to ensure the startup is successful:

     ```
     ./start.sh